MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/create-task-module.md

 ## Respond to the fetchTask

-Respond to the invoke request with a `task` object that contains either a `taskInfo` object with the adaptive card or web URL, or a simple string message.
+Respond to the invoke request with a `task` object that contains either a `taskInfo` object with the Adaptive Card or web URL, or a simple string message.

 |Property name|Purpose|
 |---|---|